rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

 ### Cleaning up after ourselves

-As we're working with JavaScript objects that keep state outside of Vue's control, we should be mindful to call provided teardown methods.
+As we're working with JavaScript objects that keep state outside of Vue's control, we should be mindful of calling provided teardown methods.
 The PDF document and page objects provide `destroy` methods to be called on teardown, such as, when our render promise fails, the `page` object is replaced, or the Vue component itself is destroyed.

 ```javascript
 // src/components/PDFPage.vue